pacoispaco/paulcohen.se/content/about-this-site/index.md

 before I saw Greg's website!
 I use the [Ubuntu](https://design.ubuntu.com/font/) typeface for top menu and bottom footer of the website.
 Both fonts are available as Google fonts.
-If you think the color choices and matchings of the website are wierd, its probably because I'm partially color blind.
+If you think the color choices and matchings of the website are weird, its probably because I'm partially color blind.
 But I like them.

 All source code for the website is managed in [git](https://git-scm.com/) and I push it to this [github project](https://github.com/pacoispaco/paulcohen.se).